 Though it has expertise in casting, you won't find Precision Castparts Corp.
 (PCC) offering Hollywood stars any movie roles.
-The company is a maker of investment castings used in jet aircraft, satellite launches, armaments, and medical applications (prostheses).
+The company is a maker of investment castings used in jet aircraft, satellite launches, aerostructures, armaments, and medical applications (prostheses).
 Its Investment Cast products segment makes jet engine parts, fluid management valves, and deep-hole boring tools.
-Forged Products and Fastener Products round out the company's three segments and cover the power generation and paper and pulp industries, as well as general industry.
+Forged Products and Airframe Products round out PCC's three segments and cover the power generation and paper and pulp industries, as well as general industry.
 The cyclical aerospace sector accounts for more than half of PCC's sales, and customers have included noteworthy names like General Electric and Pratt & Whitney.

 PCC's Forged Products segment works with such metals as titanium and steel alloys to manufacture components for commercial and military aircraft.
 Generating 44% of the company's sales, the lineup ranges from landing gear to wing structures and airframes, as well as piping for the energy market.

-The Investment Cast products division (32% of sales) works with specialty materials and alloys, nickel- and cobalt-base alloys and stainless steel, to create large structural castings for such applications as aircraft engines, gas turbines, airfoils, and airframes.
+The Investment Cast Products division (26% of sales) works with specialty materials and alloys, nickel- and cobalt-base alloys and stainless steel, to create large structural castings for such applications as aircraft engines, gas turbines, airfoils, and airframes.
 Other products from this segment include medical prostheses, artificial hips and knees, and components for pumps and compressors, as well as large titanium components for armament systems such as the BAE lightweight howitzer.

 In 2013 PCC acquired France-based Permaswage, a maker of aerospace fluid fittings, for $600 million.
-The deal will fortify PCC's product range of airplane components.
+The deal fortifies PCC's product range of airplane components.